ebd622/fe-samples/http/README.md

 In this way a response will be a `text`.
 It is also possible to use `blob` as a responseType.

 ### L271: Introducing interceptors
+Let's imaging a scenario when we want to attach custom headers to all our outgoing requests: for instance, we need to authenticate a user to add some requst headers or params.
+We don't need to configure them in every request because that would be very combersome.